Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Let us examine the above code closely.
 Variable X is dimensioned for eight elements and loaded the Array with text values.

-The FILTER() Function in the statement Y = FILTER(X, "milk", True, vbTextCompare) extracts the items that match with the search text milk from the Source Array of values from Variable X and saves the output as an array of Values into Variable Y.
+The FILTER() Function in the statement Y = FILTER(X, "milk", True, vbTextCompare) extracts the items that match the search text milk from the Source Array of values from Variable X and saves the output as an array of Values into Variable Y.

 The FILTER() Function accepts four parameters.